 - Insert advertisements or station breaks dynamically into a live stream

 - Switch between multiple live feeds (for example, different camera angles on the same event) from one player window, or

 - Use a complete third-party video player (learn more about 3rd party video players here).

 In short, a player API enables you to use custom video players and branding.
 A live video streaming API enables you to start, stop, and control live streams programmatically.

 An example of a player API and a live streaming API in use

-The Live Video Streaming API allows IDF1 to integrate content management with existing systems.
+The Live Video Streaming API, on the other hand, allows IDF1 to integrate content management with existing systems.
 This API also enables simultaneous live streaming to multiple sources.
-The same output can go to both traditional linear television and OTT (over the top) online distribution.
+In other words, the same output can reach both traditional linear television and OTT (over the top) online distribution.

 Check out their website to see the APIs in action.
-(Although truly, you won’t see the APIs.
-But that is the sign of a well-integrated system—it’s invisible!)
+(Although, of course, you won’t see the APIs per se.
+However, that’s the sign of a well-integrated system—it’s invisible!)

 How to choose the right Live Video Streaming API for you!